-Amanda Binns is a licensed Speech-Language Pathologist who graduated with a Masters Degree from the State University at Buffalo, Department of Communicative Sciences and Disorders.
+Amanda Binns is a licensed Speech-Language Pathologist and PhD candidate with the University of Western Ontario.
 She began her career working in a private practice, seeing a wide range of clients in schools, hospitals, and in-home settings.
-Amanda worked at the Milton & Ethel Harris research Initiative from 2006 – 2013 and was part of the multidisciplinary team who collaborated on the DIR-based treatment efficacy study published in the international peer-reviewed journals Autism and JADD.
+She then went on to work as part of a multidisciplinary team who collaborated on a parent coaching treatment efficacy study published in the international peer-reviewed journals Autism and JADD.
+Amanda is a certified Expert DIR Speech Language Pathologist and has been a Training Leader in the DIR/Floortime certificate program since 2010.
 She supported the role out of the Canadian Self-Regulation Initiative and worked as a Self-Regulation Consultant under the direction of Dr. Stuart Shanker at TMC, The MEHRIT Centre.

 Her current clinical practice includes working with children and families using a combination of trans-disciplinary parent coaching, reflective parent meetings, and direct therapy.
 She also provides ongoing professional support to teachers, designing classroom curriculum and individualizing programs for students.

-She has developed training curriculum and presented to professionals locally, across North America, South America, Europe, the Middle East and Asia on a variety of topics including: DIR principles and practice, supporting communication development, the importance of play and interaction for young children, self-regulation, and coaching/supporting parents to become part of the therapeutic process.
+Amanda has developed training curriculum and presented to professionals locally, across North America, South America, Europe, the Middle East, Asia and Russia on a variety of topics including: how play contexts impact children’s engagement and communication, DIR/Floortime principles and practice, supporting communication development, the importance of play and interaction for young children, self-regulation, and coaching/supporting parents to become part of the therapeutic process.
 Audiences have included parents, clinicians, teachers, early childhood educators, medical professionals, and government officials.